 By understanding more about professional practice and how the media industry is run, you will develop a stronger appreciation of the significance of what you read, see and hear; you will also acquire a greater awareness of how the media represents our world.

-We have previously enjoyed trips to Birmingham City University and Staffordshire University taking part in Media workshops where students have had the chance to work with industry professionals to record their own podcasts, filmed a TV News broadcast in a real studio and pitched ideas to a real client for a new charity advert.
+University taking part in Media workshops where students have had the chance to work with industry professionals to record their own podcasts, filmed a TV News broadcast in a real studio and pitched ideas to a real client for a new charity advert.